nelson-lojo/decision-transformer/gym/berkeley-readme-gym.md

 ```
 export PATH=~/miniconda3/bin:$PATH
 ```
-Save and exit with ctrl+x, then update changes with:
+Save and exit with ctrl+x, then update changes in the terminal with:
 ```
 source ~/.bashrc
 ```